playfulprogramming/playfulprogramming/content/20jasper/posts/javascript-holes-and-tolls/index.md

 ## What is a hole?

 JavaScript is fun, so arrays don't actually need to have values in them.
-No, they're not `undefined`—they are holes
+No, they're not `undefined`—they are holes.

-Here is an array of holes, note `<the_hole_value>`
+Here is an array of holes, note `<the_hole_value>`.

 ```js
 d8> %DebugPrint(Array(10))